Components

 • The Display Server serves the client with the HTML and JavaScript required to display QA data provided by the API server.

 • The API Server reads QA data from the data queues and serves them to the client to display.
-Information and statistics regarding the processing blocks are available at REST endpoints, and data for visualisation is provided by WebSocket endpoints.
+Data for the current setup and metrics are available via WebSocket connections, Information regarding the subarrays, processing blocks, and current setup is also available in REST endpoints.

 Data Queues: